Yellow Flag Iris

 What does it look like?

-• Leaves: It has broad, flat, sword-shaped leaves that form a fan shape from the base of the plant.
+• Leaves: Broad, flat, sword-shaped leaves forming a fan from the base of the plant.

-• Flowers: The bright yellow flowers are up to 12 centimetres in diameter, with three large sepals and three small erect petals.
+• Flowers: Bright yellow flowers up to 12 centimetres in diameter with three large drooping sepals (leaves that form the outermost layer of a flower) and three smaller, upright petals.

-• Root system: The plant’s thick, fleshy rhizomes form dense mats and can float on the surface of water.
+• Root system: Thick, fleshy rhizomes form dense mats that can float in water or anchor in wet soil.

-• Similar species: It looks similar to Stinking Iris (Iris foetidissima), which has a foul smell when crushed, and Typha orientalis (Raupō), which has different flower heads and taller stems.
+• Similar species: It looks similar to stinking iris (Iris foetidissima), which gives out a foul smell when crushed, and Typha orientalis (Raupō), which has different flower heads and taller stems.

-• Habitat: Yellow Flag Iris is commonly found along the shores of lakes, rivers, wetlands, and drainage systems.
+• Habitat: Commonly found along the edges of lakes, rivers, wetlands, and drainage systems.
 It thrives in both fresh and brackish water environments.

 When can I spot it best?